MikeCurleyCoosan/pands-weekly-tasks/README.md

 >Write a program that outputs whether or not today is a weekday.
 The program should be called weekday.py
 >Search the web to find out how you work out what day it is in python

+The [datetime module](https://docs.python.org/3/library/datetime.html#module-datetime) was used in order to manipulate the date and time in this programme.
+A good reference on using the module to manipulate the date and time can be found on the [w3resourse.com](#https://www.w3resource.com/python-exercises/ python-basic-exercise-3.php) website.
+The program does not require any input from the user, it determines the current date, and then determines what day of the week it is from this.
+The module can return the current day in various forms, but I have chosen to return the day using its full Weekday name.
+An if statement then determines whether the day is a weekday or a day of the weekend.
+The program has been tested on a weekday and during the weekend to ensure that it works in both cases.

 ![Week5-tasks](Images/Week5-tasks.PNG)